weaviate/weaviate-benchmarking/README.md

 ## Documentation for benchmarker

-📊 results and context can be found in the [Weaviate documentation](https://weaviate.io).
+* 📊 results and context can be found in the [Weaviate documentation](https://weaviate.io/developers/weaviate/current/benchmarks/)
+* 💬 discuss the results on our [Slack channel](https://join.slack.com/t/weaviate/shared_invite/zt-goaoifjr-o8FuVz9b1HLzhlUfyfddhw) or [Twitter](https://twitter.com/weaviate_io)

 ### ANN benchmark